 One of the most widely utilized types of stainless steel, Austenitic comes with low yield strength but powerful heat and corrosion resistance.
 It is commonly used in industrial piping and vessels, housewares, construction, and architectural facades.
 In fact, this is the most prominent family of this steel type which makes up about two-thirds of the stainless steel production.

 Featuring low chromium content, Martensitic is less magnetic and corrosion resistant as compared to other stainless steels.
-This is one of the most complicated and most vital members of the stainless steel family and is commonly used to manufacture the best machete, knives, and turbine blades.
+This is one of the most complicated and vital members of the stainless steel family and is commonly used to manufacture the machete, knives, and turbine blades.